One of the greatest contributions that the internet has given the world is the huge amount of readily available investment information.

 These guys trade as ABC Bullion they also do refining, metal storage, in fact, the whole box and dice as far as bullion.
 They can supply coins, ingots, specialty items.
 A very comprehensive precious metal company.

 Everything you ever wanted to know about industry super funds all on one site.
 This also has some good calculators and tools, as well as a comparison app which is pretty useful.

 This is the site of the Australian Stock Exchange.
 Plenty to see here, with courses, lectures, information as well as all the usual business of a stock exchange.
 Quotes are available on all listed shares.

 CNBC - Premarket data

-I am always checking US futures through the day.
-Being in Australia, US markets open around midnight our time so I like to watch for any significant movements on the futures, particularly if I am buying shares.
+I am always checking US futures throughout the day.
+Being in Australia, US markets open around midnight our time, so I like to watch for any significant movements on the futures, particularly if I am buying shares.

 This is the most comprehensive financial site around.
 I used to refer my students to this site when I was teaching at UWS.
 Has it all and particularly explanations and terminology.
 Go and have a look, there will be plenty of stuff you can use.

 This is the home of Daryl Guppy who is the author of many books on share trading.
 I have read them all, have attended his seminars and even have his autograph.
 If you want to learn about trading, his books are the ones to read.